AymoneKouame/data-science-utilities/README.md

-This repository to host custom data science utilities functions and packages written by Aymone Kouame.
-Only functions in released packages will be explained below.
+This repository hosts custom data science utilities functions and packages written by Aymone Kouame.
+Only released packages will be explained below.

 ## 1 - Package 'gc_temp_tables'
 A Python utility packages for creating and querying temporary tables within Google Cloud Environments (https://pypi.org/project/gc-temp-tables/).
 Functions: